joeygrable94/BasecampSCSS/README.md

 # Build Your BasecampSCSS

 - BasecampSCSS is unique because it is easy to do use it without very much configuring to establish a solid wireframe to build your website off of
-- however, BasecampSCSS modules are what we call "Primed Mixins & Functions" and is discused in the following section
+- however, BasecampSCSS modules are what we call Primed Mixins & Functions and is discused in the following section
 - the sections below outline how to implement BasecampSCSS quickly, then how to fully customize the mixins for your use